-From fingers and toes to necks and knees, everyone knows a “cracker."
+From fingers and toes to necks and knees, everyone knows a “cracker.”
+Up to 45% of people do it.
 And most habitual joint poppers have heard rumors their habit may cause arthritis.
 But are those rumors true?

 First, a quick anatomy lesson: Many of your joints—including those that allow your fingers to beckon or point—feature small pockets or gaps that are filled with synovial fluid.
 Like axle grease, this fluid allows the bones that commingle in your joints to glide close to one another without grating, explains Dr. Pedro Beredjiklian, chief of hand and wrist surgery at Philadelphia’s Rothman Institute.

 When you pull, twist or otherwise “crack” a joint, you’re expanding the volume of space between your bones, Beredjiklian says.
 That volume expansion creates negative pressure, which sucks the synovial fluid into the newly created space.
 This sudden inflow of fluid is the popping you feel and hear when you crack a knuckle, he adds.

 Historically, this hasn’t always been so obvious.
 For about the last 50 years, many researchers have believed that the sound of a cracking knuckle meant that a bubble was popped as parts of the finger were separated.
 But one 2015 study published in the journal PLOS ONE disproved that popular myth about joint popping.
 Researchers conducted an MRI scan of a finger as it cracked in real time and found that, instead, the popping sound occurred when fluid rushed into the cavity.

 The more you crack your joint, the more you stretch and loosen both its capsule and the surrounding ligaments.
 And the looser those components become, the more easily your joint will pop, Beredjiklian says.